swkim95/dual-readout_TB/README.md

 #### 3. Draw DWC position plot using waveform ntuples
 - Before starting this exercise
-  1. Please check the plots created in exercise 1 if their appropriate or not
+  1. Please check the plots created in exercise 1, and check if they are appropriate or not
   2. Please create `dwc/` directory in `/dual-readout_TB/analysis/`
     ```sh
     # In dual-readout_TB/analysis/ directory, create dwc
     mkdir dwc
     ```
-  3. Please read [DWC manual ch 1 ~ 4](https://twiki.cern.ch/twiki/pub/DREAM/DwcCalibration/DWC_calibration.pdf) for better understanding
+  3. Please read [DWC manual ch 1 ~ 4](https://twiki.cern.ch/twiki/pub/DREAM/DwcCalibration/DWC_calibration.pdf) for better understanding about DWC detector

 - In this exercise, students will learn
     - How to get peak timing from waveform